0xAbdullah/Offensive-Snippets/README.md

 # Offensive-Snippets
-A repository with my code snippets for research/education purposes.
+A repository with my/stolen code snippets for research/education purposes :D.